This document describes how to move hMailServer from one physical server to another. The procedure is split up into six steps.

 Before you begin the actual data migration, you should install hMailServer on the new server.
-It is critical that you install the same version of hMailServer as you used on the old server, and that you install it in the same directory as on the old server.
+It is critical that you install the SAME VERSION of hMailServer as you used on the old server, and that you install it in the same directory as on the old server.
 If you had hMailServer in C:\hMailServer on old server, you should have it in the same path on the new.

-After moving the data, remember to:
+After restoring the backup, remember to:

 - Update any MX record which was pointing at the old host name.

 - Update the host name in your hMailServer configuration (if it has changed)